Naming Gone Wrong

 • We only look at elements within a functional category (Let's just look at the Marketing part of the situation first).

-• We only focus on the financials (Let's do whatever we can to reduce costs and increase income.)
+• We only focus on the financials (Can't go wrong if we reduce costs and increase income.)

 • We only look at the events which are politically correct, personally favorable, or acceptable to the CEO (There's no sense in talking about the "glass ceiling"; he won't hear of it).